-A function y(x) in an extension field of K(x) satisfying $F(x, y, y', \dots, y^{(n)}) = 0$ is called a solution of the AODE (2).
+A function y(x) in an extension field of K(x) satisfying $F(x, y, y', \ldots, y^{(n)}) = 0$ is called a solution of the AODE (2).
 A rational solution is a solution in K(x).
 A solution of the general component is called a regular solution, a solution of the singular component is called a singular solution.

-Consider c transcendental over K. A solution $y(c) \in \overline{K(c)}(x) \setminus K(x)$ of (2) is called a general rational solution.
-A general rational solution is a generic point of the general component $\{F\}$: S; i.e., the membership problem for $\{F\}$: S can be decided by substituting y(c).
-Compare [3], Chapter 2.
+Consider c transcendental over K. A solution $y(c) \in K(c)(x) \setminus K(x)$ of (2) is called a general rational solution.
+A general rational solution is a generic point of the general component $\{F\} : S$; i.e., the membership problem for $\{F\} : S$ can be decided by substituting y(c).
+Compare [34], Chap.
+2.

-2 Rational Solutions of AODEs
+2 Rational solutions of AODEs

-The study of first-order algebraic ODEs can be dated back to the work of Fuchs^[12] and Poincaré^[13].
-Malmquist studied the class of first-order AODEs having transcendental meromorphic solutions in [14], and later Eremenko revisited this problem.
-By using the result of Matsuda^[16] on classification of differential algebraic function fields without movable critical points, Eremenko^[17] presented a theoretical consideration on a degree bound of rational solutions.
+The study of first-order algebraic ODEs can be dated back to the work of Fuchs [11] and Poincaré [33].
+Malmquist studied the class of first-order AODEs having transcendental meromorphic solutions in [25], and later Eremenko revisited this problem.
+By using the result of Matsuda [26] on classification of differential algebraic function fields without movable critical points, Eremenko [8] presented a theoretical consideration on a degree bound of rational solutions.
 The problem of finding closed form solutions of first-order AODEs has been considered in several papers.
-Kovacic^[10] solved completely the problem of computing Liouvilian solutions of a second-order linear ODE with rational function coefficients.
+Kovacic [22] solved completely the problem of computing Liouvilian solutions of a second-order linear ODE with rational function coefficients.
 He also proposed an algorithm for determining all rational solutions of a Riccati equation.
-Hubert^[18] found implicit solutions by computing Gröbner bases.
+Hubert [16] found implicit solutions by computing Gröbner bases.